 Though some would argue the Romantic period never completely died, but simply swooned and emerged a century later from an Anglican baptismal font smoking a pipe, it is safe to argue a long dénouement followed its climax and closed out the era with Tennyson, the last of the Romantics and a transitional prototype, if you’ll allow it, of the soon-to-follow Victorians.

 But that’s just one man’s opinion.

 Romanticism was largely a reaction to the failed promises of the Age of Reason, itself being a response–the “reasonable” alternative they would argue–to the Protestant Reformation and the Roman Catholic Counter-reformation.

-Just a year before the Lyrical Ballads were published, hope of man’s ability to save himself by the succor of his enlightened reason was dashed on the cobblestone when the French Revolution face-planted, and found a promising hand up from the all-too-willing, but ill-fated tyrant, Napoleon.
+Just a year before the Lyrical Ballads were published, the hope of man’s ability to save himself by the succor of his enlightened reason was dashed on the cobblestone when the French Revolution face-planted, and found a promising hand up from the all-too-willing, but ill-fated-tyrant, Napoleon.